 Pretensioners work only once.
 If the pretensioners activate in a crash, they need to be replaced, and other new parts for the vehicle's safety belt system may be required.
-See Replacing Safety Belt System Parts after a Crash on page 3-16.
+See Replacing Safety Belt System Parts after a Crash ⇒ 61.